Python Constructs & Modules

 Module Composition & Dependency Injection

 Isolate module boundaries using explicit dependency injection.
 Never rely on global variables or implicit environment lookups.
 Inject configuration objects directly into construct initializers.
+For a complete walkthrough of subclassing Construct, defining a typed props dataclass, and composing components, see building reusable CDKTF constructs in Python.

 This pattern enables deterministic testing and parallel execution.
 You can swap mock configurations during unit tests.
 Production pipelines inject live parameters from CI/CD secrets.